-No reference benchmark has been designated for the purpose of attaining the environmental or social characteristics promoted by the financial product.
+The BNP Paribas Low Vol Europe ESG (NTR) index (Bloomberg: BNPIFELE index) has been designated as a reference benchmark for the purpose of attaining the environmental or social characteristics promoted by the financial product..

-• What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?